 I agree.
 It’s hard to imagine Malcolm, in suit and tie, toting a briefcase, talking indemnities, assets and agreed values.
 Cooling-off period.
 Excess.
 Risk management.
 Grace period.

-But that was his life … Read more »
+But that was his … Read more »

 The shores of Wallaga Lake, and the dominance of Gulaga, drew artist Wendy Holmes to make Bermagui her home fairly recently.
 Wendy said she just came under the spell of our beautiful coastal area and, within a few months of arriving, decided to stay.

 Wendy grew up in Victoria, but a sense of adventure took her to Western Australia where she commenced training in the sciences, majoring in Zoology.
-However, in 1982 her … Read more »
+However, in 1982 … Read more »